 Sky Lagoon vs Blue Lagoon: Water Properties & Benefits

-When comparing Blue Lagoon vs Sky Lagoon, one noticeable difference lies in the water itself.
+When deciding on Blue Lagoon or Sky Lagoon, one noticeable difference lies in the water itself.

 The Blue Lagoon is renowned for its dreamy and milky blue water, which is a result of the sunlight reflecting off the silica properties in the water.